david-andrew/dewy-lang/src/compiler/python-tests/tasks.md

         - create `class Flow_t()` for holding the groups
         - if <chain> <chain> (optional else <chain>)
         - loop <chain> <chain> (optional else <chain>)
+    - also dewy.py needs to be modified to accomodate `Flow()`, containing sequence of `If()`/`Loop()`
-- parsing needs to be chain by chain, namely if a an expression binds a value to an identifier, later expressions should be able to get the type of that identifier!
+- handling scope while parsing: parsing needs to be chain by chain, namely if a an expression binds a value to an identifier, later expressions should be able to get the type of that identifier!
+- probably make identifier not a prototype, and instead anything that uses identifiers uses them instead of python strings
+    - e.g. Bind(Identifier, AST), Call(Identifier), etc.

-- Arrays should allow specifying new scope or no new scope
+- Arrays should create a new scope for their contents
+- `else` should maybe be a binary operator that operates on flow clauses (if/loop/compound)

 - chainer functions:
     def bundle_conditionals(tokens:list[Token]):